 This range of resources is designed to give you some ideas on how you can take action to help stop problems from escalating and investigate potential solutions.

 The Student Counselling and Wellbeing service and the NHS offer a range of services to support students during their time at the University.

 Student Counselling and Wellbeing drop in with Leeds University Union

-Student Counselling and Wellbeing have a Drop In service for students, in partnership with the Help and Support team at Leeds University Union.
+Student Counselling and Wellbeing offer same-day appointments for students, in partnership with the Help and Support team at Leeds University Union.